AO-StreetArt/AOSharedServiceLibrary/docs/quickstart/README.md

 You can create a fully functional build environment for new micro services via Docker, and ssh into that process.

-`docker run --name aossl-devel -d -P aostreetart/aossl`
+`docker run --name aossl -d -P aostreetart/ao-services`

 Then, you can access the container with the following:

-`sudo docker exec -i -t aossl-devel /bin/bash`
+`sudo docker exec -i -t aossl /bin/bash`

 ### Docker Images of External Tools